Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Discussion

-The phase-dependent line contrast can then be understood in the context of our GCM model.
-First, the eastward hot spot results in a hotter continuum and thus greater overall brightness for pre-eclipse phases as shown in the bottom-left panel of Fig.~\ref{fig:gcm_models_overview}.
-But, since our post-processing of the high resolution spectra removes the continuum information we argue we are insensitive to these variations.
-Fig.~\ref{fig:gcm_models_overview} then shows that the GCM predicts thermal profiles that are shallower in the eastward-shifted hot spot and steeper on the western part of the day-side.
-Overall, this leads to a disk-integrated temperature gradient that is shallower during pre-eclipse when it contains the eastward hot spot (where our line-of-sight is centered on longitudes $\sim17-61 \degree$ east of the sub-stellar point), and steeper during post-eclipse when it contains more of the western day-side hemisphere (where our line-of-sight is centered on longitudes $\sim277-341 \degree$ east of the sub-stellar point).
-Consequently, the average line contrast associated with these temperature gradients will be shallower during pre-eclipse and stronger during post-eclipse.
-We therefore conclude that the data can be well described by an eastward offset hot spot.
-We do not find significant evidence for a relative blue-shift pre-eclipse compared to post-eclipse that would further indicate eastward hot spot.
-Such net Doppler shifts are predicted of $\sim$1-3 km/s as the hot spot rotates in and out of the observers view over while orbiting its host star \citep{Zhang2017}.
-However, our velocity sampling is $\sim$4-6 km/s for the best self-consistent PHOENIX model for the individual observing nights.
+We do not find significant evidence for a relative blue-shift pre-eclipse compared to post-eclipse that would further indicate an eastward hot spot.
+Such net Doppler shifts are predicted of $\sim$1-3 km/s as the hot spot rotates in and out of the observers view over while orbiting its host star \citep{Zhang2017, Beltz2021}.
+However, our velocity sampling is $\sim$4-6 km/s for the individual observing nights.
 Thus we cannot resolve such Doppler shifts at our spectral resolution.
 We note that when including all orbital phases out to quadrature in the post-eclipse night, the scaling parameter prefers shallower lines (see grey contours in Fig.~\ref{fig:corner_all}), despite the strong line contrasts shown in Fig.~\ref{fig:line_contrast}.
-While these later phases give only a small addition to the overall S/N, the change in line contrast may be explained by missing physics in the GCM e.g. clouds close to quadrature phases that flatten out the continuum, reducing the overall line contrast.
+While these later phases add only a small contribution to the overall S/N, the change in line contrast may be in part explained by the post-processing of the data.
+The rate of change of the radial velocity for close-to-quadrature phases is small, and therefore our PCA-cleaning will be more effective in removal of the exoplanetary signal, and this has also been reported by \citet{Brogi2022} and \citet{Pino2022}.
+We thus emphasize it is key to only compare symmetric phases, ensuring both the pre- and post-eclipse frames included were homogeneously processed by our post-processing steps.